 As the city is a little off the beaten tourist track (though still with its own international airport), you’ll soon discover that English is much less widely spoken than bigger cities such as Bordeaux, Nice, or Paris.
 As such, you’ll likely want to bring a simple French phrasebook like this one with you.

-Next, if you’re travelling to Limoges from the UK, North America, and plenty of other destinations from across the world, then you’ll likely need to bring a travel adapter with you.
+Next, if you’re travelling to the French city from the UK, North America, and plenty of other destinations from across the world, then you’ll likely need to bring a travel adapter with you.
 For example, this all in one adapter can be used in plenty of different locations around the world, including in France!